-The Strehl Ratio is a measurement of Aberration.
-It has a value between 0 and 1, 1 being "perfect".
+The Strehl ratio is a measurement of aberration.
+It has a value between 0 and 1, 1 being "perfect", i.e., no aberration.

-Due to Diffraction, a telescope's ability to image detail is limited by the size of its Aperture, each point in the incoming light being aberrated into a spot of light called an Airy Disk, whose size is related to the size of the aperture.
-The Strehl Ratio quantifies additional aberration by comparing it to this minimal aberration.
-It is used to characterize optical instruments that image, such as telescopes, and their Adaptive Optics (AO) systems.
+Due to diffraction, a telescope's ability to image detail is limited by the size of its aperture, each point in the incoming light being aberrated into a spot of light called an Airy disk, whose size is related to the size of the aperture.
+The Strehl ratio quantifies additional aberration by comparing it to this minimal aberration.
+It is used to characterize optical instruments that image, such as telescopes, and their adaptive optics systems.